-The Doping Control Officer or Chaperone will notify you for sample collection.
+The Doping Control Officer or Chaperone will notify you that you have been selected for sample collection.
 Notification usually happens face-to-face.
 Less often, notification can be by phone, written notice or via a third party - this is called advance notice testing.